Wildhoney/Mocktail/README.md

 env(ENV.TESTING);
 ```

-You then need to ensure that your bootstrap file is loaded prior to the loading of your components:
+You then need to ensure that your setup file is loaded prior to the loading of your components:

 > :page_facing_up: Tests.js